Articles

 Several days ago, I saw a code challenge on CodeIQ.

-It challenges users to write a ruby program that mimics basic functionalities of the UNIX cal command.
+It challenges users to write a ruby program that mimics the basic functionalities of the UNIX cal command.
 Users are encouraged to not rely on Date, Time, Datetime or other libraries.
 Expected time of writing this program is 15 minutes.

 $ cal 12 2012